dotnet/wpf/Documentation/developer-guide.md

 higher version number is chosen.
 Assuming our locally built binaries are newer than what is installed, we can then simply reference those local binaries directly from the project file, like this:

 *Note: you should build locally with the `-pack` param to ensure the binaries are put in the correct location.*
+*Currently, you have to remove the artifacts\packaging directory first before using the `-pack` parameter.*
+*See the [issue](https://github.com/dotnet/wpf/issues/564) here for more information*

 ```
   <PropertyGroup>